What To Expect In Horizon Zero Dawn: The Frozen Wilds

 One of the best games of 2017 sans Legend of Zelda: Breath of the Wild has got to be Sony’s latest IP Horizon Zero Dawn.
 During the PlayStation E3 2017 media briefing, Sony revealed a trailer for Horizon Zero Dawn’s first major bit of downloadable content.
 Titled “The Frozen Wilds,” the DLC appears to take place in a new region full of snow and, of course, deadly robot dinosaurs.
-Watch out for spoilers for those of you that haven’t completed the game.
+Watch out for spoilers for those of you who haven’t completed the game.

 From the video, we can garner that the flame-haired seeker, hunter, and unstoppable force of nature is hending to Ban-Ur, the homeland of the mystical Banuk tribe.
 She’s heard of some kind of mystery that waits inside the Mountain, and although the trailer is barely 2 minutes long, we’ve gleaned some key details from it.
 Now, let’s get to the really intriguing bits – namely the Banuk and their homestead of Ban-Ur.

 Cold, inhospitable, and deadly: those aren’t words just used to describe Ban-Ur.
 The Banuk people aren’t the friendliest bunch, greeting Aloy in The Frozen Wilds trailer with a harsh reminder that she’s trespassing on their land.
 Horizon has a solid history of respecting the history of the locations it visits, as it features faithful representations of monuments ranging from the Air Force Academy to the Pikes Peak Range Riders Memorial.